You can search for anything in the site or simply book a call

 English in tourist Italy is widespread

-In Florence, Rome, Venice, the Amalfi Coast, and throughout Tuscany, restaurant staff, hotel concierges, and tour guides speak English as standard.
+In Florence, Rome, Milan, Venice, Lake Como, the Amalfi Coast, and throughout Tuscany, restaurant staff, hotel concierges, and tour guides speak English as standard.
+Puglia, Sicily and Sardinia are newer to international tourist markets, so expect a lower level of English.
 Menus in trattorias frequented by visitors are routinely translated — sometimes charmingly, occasionally creatively.
 In smaller villages, you'll encounter more Italian and less English.
 But a smile, a few attempts at basic phrases, and a willingness to point at what you want will carry you further than fluency ever could.
 Italians appreciate the effort.
 They'll meet you halfway.

 Trains, tickets, and timetables